hima-97/Perfect-Hashing/README.md

 ## Universal Hashing

 The performance of hash tables depends on two key properties of the hash function:
-- The hash function must be computable in constant time (i.e., independent of the number of items in the hash table).
+- The hash function must be computable in constant time (i.e. independent of the # of items in the hash table).
 - The hash function must distribute items uniformly among the slots.

 Universal hash functions allow for random selection to ensure uniform distribution.
 The probability of a collision between any two distinct items is at most 1/M, where M is the size of the hash table.
 Thus, for N items, the probability of a collision is at most N/M, or the load factor.